chrisdaaz/recasting-antiquity/content/bibliography.md

 Bourgeois, Brigitte.
 2010.
 "Arts and crafts of colour on the Louvre's Tanagra Figurines."
 In *Tanagras: Figurines for Life and Eternity: the Musée du Louvre's Collection of Figurines,* edited by Violainne Jeammet, 238--244.
 Valencia: Fundación Bancaja.

 Bourgeois, Brigitte and Violaine Jeammet.
 2018.
-"Les paradoxes de l'invention de la polychromie au XIX^e^ siècle."
+"Les paradoxes de l'invention de la polychromie au XIX<sup>e</sup> siècle."
 In *En Couleurs: La Sculpture Polychrome en France 1850-1910*, edited by Édouard Papet, 151--62.
 Paris: Musée d'Orsay and Vanves: Éditions Hazan.

 Burn, Lucilla, and Reynold A. Higgins.
 2001. *Catalogue of Greek Terracottas in the British Museum*, *vol. 3*.
 London: Trustees of the British Museum.